 Parliaments all over the world are celebrating the International Day of Parliamentarism and the IPU's anniversary!

-To mark 30 June this year we are focusing on youth and the IPU"s new campaign to SAY YES to more youth in parliament.
+To mark 30 June this year we are focusing on citizen engagement and public participation in the work of parliaments around the world.

 This page lists the information that we have received to date about parliamentary events.